vaut-io/bevae/src/content/articles/lifestyle-change-the-adherence-problem.md

 We'll need an operational definition of lifestyle in order to make sense of it:

-*"The summation of a person's  **consistent behavioral patterns** (habits), deeply connected to their **identity."***
+*"The summation of a person's  **consistent behavioral patterns** deeply connected with their **identity.**"*

-Identity can be loosely understood as the characteristics which define an individual and their sense of self, i.e., their interests, opinions, beliefs, values, and sense of place in the world.
+Identity can be loosely understood as the characteristics which define an individual and their sense of self (interests, opinions, beliefs, values, etc.).

-**Behavior.** **Identity.** When we say lifestyle change, what we're really referring to is *behavior change + identity change.* You cannot sustain one without the other.
-The interaction between these two is *fundamental* to answering the question of how we best can help people change their lifestyle and alter the course of their future.
+When we talk about lifestyle change, what we're referring to is *behavior change + identity change.* You cannot sustain one without the other.
+Any theory that claims to tackle behavior change must also deal with identity.
+We'll examine a theory that addresses both as we start to untangle the following question:

-Where to start, then?
-If our goal is to change a behavior, we have to identify what drives that behavior.

-*What [drives] behavior?*

-There's synonym to "drives" we could drop in here.
-It's a word which encapsulates the reasons which underpin our behavior.
-In fact, there's a popular science book, *Drive,* which is entirely devoted to this word...
+**What drives behavior?**

+The key word here, "drives," isn't the most apt term for our purposes.
+We're  specifically interested in its synonym *motivation,* more widely used in professional settings.
+Understanding motivation, the *why* of behavior, is the key to understanding how to change behavior.